Adolescent and Young Adult Lymphoma

 The Lymphoma Research Foundation provides many adolescent and young adult (AYA) lymphoma resources for young lymphoma patients, survivors, and their loved ones.

-The Lymphoma Research Foundation Adolescent and Young Adult Lymphoma initiative is supported by Founding Sponsor The Paul Foundation.
+The Lymphoma Research Foundation Adolescent and Young Adult Lymphoma initiative is supported by its founding sponsor The Paul Foundation.